BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Activities Tips, Surveys, and Cognitive Tests/Customize and Schedule Activities.md

+---
-# Customize and Schedule Activities
+title: Customize and Schedule Activities
+slug: customize_activities
+---
 # Creating a New Activity for Manage

 To create any activity that shows up on the manage page (e.g. Jewels A or B):